chanzuckerberg/czid-web/db/README.md

 - Example: To undo the last migration:
   - `aws-oidc exec -- docker-compose run web "rake db:rollback STEP=1"`
 - It can be useful to apply-undo-apply a new migration you are adding to verify it is safe.
+- `db:migrate:redo` will do a rollback and then migrate back up again.

 ### Debugging migration issues in development (locally or GitHub Actions)